smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 ### 35. Change Data Capture

-Change Data Capture (CDC) in SQL Server is a mechanism for tracking and recording changes made to tables within a database.
+Change Data Capture (CDC) in SQL Server is a mechanism for tracking and recording changes to database tables.
 This feature captures insertions, updates, and deletions, and stores this change information in dedicated change tables.

 Enabling Change Data Capture (CDC) adds procedure dependencies to the sys.sql_expression_dependencies table.
 Once CDC is enabled on a table, additional entries related to that table will also be created in sys.sql_expression_dependencies.